 Is Mexico City safe to travel for families?

+So is Mexico City dangerous for tourists and their familes?
 Though Mexico City isn’t famed for its safety, it’s actually quite safe to travel to with your family.

 And it’s relatively kid-friendly, too.

 There are loads of museums – like the Museo de la Secretaria de Hacienda y Credito Publico (complete with puppet shows) – as well as loads of parks often filled with families.
 You can join them and rent bikes!